-Debt-bonded families in Kabul's brick kiln industry typically work from March to October and then travel to work in the brick kilns in the warmer climate of Nangarhar the rest of the year.
-The seasonality of the work is one reason children do not go to school, another being that families need all children to work as many hours as possible to help pay off the family debt.
-Parents rely on their children to contribute to the families' work, and cannot afford the costs of transportation and fees to send the children to school, or the opportunity cost associated with school attendance.32
+Children working in brick kilns suffer illness or injuries more Debt-bonded families in Kabul's brick kiln industry typically work from March to October and then travel to work in the frequently or with more long-term consequences than do brick kilns in the warmer climate of Nangarhar the rest of the their adult counterparts.41 Because of the hard physical year.
+The seasonality of the work is one reason children do labor, long hours, and dangerous conditions, children risk not go to school, another being that families need all experiencing heat stroke along with other illnesses children to work as many hours as possible to help pay off including malaria (transmitted by mosquitoes breeding in the family debt.
+Parents rely on their children to contribute stagnant water found near many brick kilns) and respiratory to the families' work, and cannot afford the costs of diseases including asthma and silicosis due to breathing in transportation and fees to send the children to school, or brick dust.42 the opportunity cost associated with school attendance.32

 To address the needs of children working in brick kilns, UNICEF and the Afghan Ministry of Education in 2010 established a project in the Surkhrod area of Nangarhar to offer community-based schools near brick kilns for children up to Grade 3.
 The Surkhrod schools are among 3,700 pilot schools serving marginalized communities in remote, insecure areas in Afghanistan.33 Students in these community schools are normally transitioned to the nearest government school from Grade 4.
-According to UNICEF, as of December 2015, of the 380,000 students who studied at these pilot schools since the project was launched in 2010, more than 130,000 transitioned to fourth grade.34 It is unclear how many of these students were brick kiln workers, but the ILO states that the program has laid groundwork that will be "invaluable" for additional interventions to help such children.35
+According to UNICEF, as of December 2015, of the 380,000 students who studied at these pilot schools since the project was launched in 2010, more than 130,000 transitioned to fourth grade.34 It is unclear how many of these students were brick kiln workers. but the ILO states that the program has laid groundwork that will be "invaluable" for additional interventions to help such children.35

-In all, some 10 percent of children in the Surkhrod brick kilns attended school as of 2011; the figure for children working in brick kilns in Kabul, where UNICEF's Community Based Schooling (CBS) program is not active, is more limited at 5 percent.
-Family members told Human Rights Watch that the Afghan government had made no effort to establish schools close to the brick kilns in Deh Sabz, a district northeast of Kabul city, where many of the brick kilns have been established.
-The Ministry of Education, which coordinates the donor-funded CBS program, has stated that it has identified Deh Sabz as a CBS location, but has been unable to attract donors to build schools.
+In all, some 10 percent of children in the Surkhrod brick kilns attended school as of 2011; the figure for children working in brick kilns in Kabul, where UNICEF's Community Based Schooling (CBS) program is not active, is more limited at 5 percent.36 Family members told Human Rights Watch that the Afghan government had made no effort to establish schools close to the brick kilns in Deh Sabz, a district northeast of Kabul city, where many of the brick kilns have been established.37 The Ministry of Education, which coordinates the donor-funded CBS program, has stated that it has identified Deh Sabz as a CBS location, but has been unable to attract donors to build schools.38